OpenYield: An Open-Source SRAM Yield Analysis and Optimization Benchmark Suite: Abstract

 \section{Abstract}

-Static Random-Access Memory (SRAM) yield analysis is essential for semiconductor innovation, yet research progress faces a critical challenge: the significant disconnect between simplified academic models and complex industrial realities.
-The absence of open, realistic benchmarks has created a reproducibility crisis, where promising academic techniques often fail to translate to industrial practice.
-We present \textit{OpenYield}, a comprehensive open-source ecosystem designed to address this critical gap through three core contributions: (1) A realistic SRAM circuit generator that uniquely incorporates critical second-order-effect parasitics, inter-cell leakage coupling, and peripheral circuit variations, which are typically omitted in academic studies but decisive in industrial designs.
-(2) A standardized evaluation platform with a simple interface and implemented baseline yield analysis algorithms, enabling fair comparisons and reproducible research.
-(3) A standardized SRAM optimization platform, demonstrating OpenYield's utility in enhancing SRAM design robustness and efficiency, providing a comprehensive benchmark for optimization algorithms.
-OpenYield creates a foundation for meaningful academia-industry collaboration, accelerating innovation in memory design.
-The framework is publicly available on \href{https://github.com/ShenShan123/OpenYield}{OpenYield:URL}.
+Static Random-Access Memory (SRAM) yield analysis is essential for semiconductor innovation, yet research progress faces a critical challenge: the large gap between simplified academic models and the complexities observed in practice.
+The lack of open, higher-fidelity benchmarks has hindered reproducibility and transferability, as promising academic techniques often fail to carry over to more realistic settings.
+We present \textit{OpenYield}, an open-source ecosystem that aims to narrow this gap through three contributions: (i) An SRAM circuit generator that explicitly incorporates second-order effects (interconnect/line parasitics, inter-cell leakage coupling, and peripheral-circuit variations) that are commonly omitted in academic studies. (ii) A standardized evaluation platform with a simple interface and baseline yield-analysis implementations to enable fair comparisons and reproducible research on these higher-fidelity circuits. (iii) An optimization platform for transistor-level sizing under these models, supporting reproducible studies of robustness/efficiency trade-offs.
+OpenYield aims to foster more reproducible and transferable progress in SRAM-yield research.
+The framework is publicly available at \href{https://github.com/ShenShan123/OpenYield}{OpenYield:URL}.